Spiritual Roots of Disease Part 2

 Submit yourselves therefore to God.
 Resist the devil, and he will flee from you.
 James 4:7 KJV

 Unforgiveness keeps us from our freedom

 Perhaps the prospect of recovery and forgiveness in relationships may seem overwhelming.
 Forgiveness does not by any means discount the evil that another person has done.
 God still holds them accountable for their agreement with sin until they repent and recover themselves.
 Can we leave that between them and God?
+Choose to yield them to God as the righteous judge thereby liberating yourself from the position of judge and jury.
+It is a burden you were not designed to carry.
 God cares about your future, and He does not want you to lose the hope of your future because of what happened in your past.

 Brethren, I count not myself to have apprehended: but [this] one thing [I do], forgetting those things which are behind, and reaching forth unto those things which are before, I press toward the mark for the prize of the high calling of God in Christ Jesus.
 Philippians 3:13-14 KJV